jpype-project/jpype/doc/userguide.rst

 to being equal to a null pointer.
 The Python methods are not aware of this new state and will treat the boxed type as a zero if the value is a null.

-To test for null simply cast the boxed type to a Python type explicitly and the result will be checked.
-A null pointer will result in a ``TypeError``.
+To test for null, cast the boxed type to a Python type explicitly and the result will be checked.
+Casting null pointer will raise a ``TypeError``.

 .. code-block:: python

      b = JObject(None, java.lang.Integer)
-     a = b+0      # This succeeds and a gets the value of zero a = int(b)+0 # This fails and raises TypeError
+     a = b+0      # This succeeds and a gets the value of zero a = int(b)+0 # This fails and raises a TypeError

 Boxed objects have the following additional functionality over a normal object.